Lake Naconiche 2023 Survey Report

 Management History

 Important sport fish include Largemouth Bass and Black Crappie.
-The reservoir was opened to the public in September 2012 with an 18-inch minimum length limit and changed to a 16-inch maximum length limit in 2016.
-Florida Largemouth Bass have been stocked annually since 2011.
+The reservoir was opened to the public in September 2012 with an 18-inch minimum length limit for Largemouth Bass and changed to a 16-inch maximum length limit in 2016.
+Florida Largemouth Bass were stocked annually from 2011-2021, and Lone Star Bass (2nd generation offspring of pure Florida-strain ShareLunker Largemouth Bass (fish ≥ 13 pounds)) have been stocked annually from 2022-2024.
 Hydrilla was first observed as the reservoir began to fill in 2008 and annual vegetation surveys have been conducted since 2012.
 Giant salvinia was first observed in 2015.
-Herbicide treatments, use of a containment boom, and introduction of giant salvinia weevils have limited coverage to approximately 100 surface acres.
-PVC cube (Georgia DNR) fish attractors were added to the reservoir in 2017 at two sites (each site consists of 5 individual structures) to aid angling catch success rates.
+Herbicide treatments, use of a containment boom, and introduction of giant salvinia weevils have limited coverage to < 20 surface acres in 2023.
+PVC cube (Georgia DNR) fish attractors were added to the reservoir in 2017 at two sites (each site consists of 5 individual structures) to improve angling catch rates.

 Fish Community

 - Catfishes: Although Channel Catfish were stocked in 2009 and 2011, only two adult fish were collected from gill net surveys in 2014 and 2016, combined.
-Channel Catfish recruitment has likely been limited by predation from the abundant Largemouth Bass population.
+Channel Catfish abundance is low with little to no angler effort and gill net surveys have been discontinued.

-- Largemouth Bass: Fall and spring electrofishing surveys reflected an abundant and generally increasing Largemouth Bass population over the last three survey years.
-Both surveys also indicated an increase in the number of fish > 16 inches in length.
-Fish condition was stable and desirable.
-Largemouth Bass had adequate growth rates (age at 14 inches was 2.5 years).
-The Largemouth Bass fishery was most popular (87% of fishing effort), and the angler catch rate was 0.6 /h.
+- Largemouth Bass: Fall and spring electrofishing surveys reflected an abundant Largemouth Bass population over the last three survey years, however we noticed a declining trend this year.
+Fish condition was stable and desirable, with slightly slower growth rates observed.
+The Largemouth Bass fishery was most popular (95% of fishing effort), and the angler success was high.

-- Crappies: The crappie fishery was the second most popular (9.3% of fishing effort).
-Since 2013, angler catch rate and total harvest have declined, reflecting a decrease in population abundance.
-No harvest was observed during the 2020 spring quarter creel survey.
+- Crappies: The crappie fishery was the second most popular (3.2% of fishing effort).
+Since 2016, angler catch rate and total harvest have remained low, reflecting a small population abundance.
+Estimated harvest was low during the 2024 spring quarter creel survey.

 Management Strategies

-- Request annual stockings of Florida Largemouth Bass to maximize trophy fish abundance.
+- Request annual stockings of Lone Star Bass to maximize trophy fish abundance.

-- Control hydrilla coverage at the boat ramp, fishing pier, and swimming area.
+- Manage hydrilla coverage at the boat ramp, fishing pier, and swimming area for access.

-- Permit lakeside homeowners to control hydrilla (at homeowner expense) adjacent to their property.
+- Coordinate with lakeside homeowners to control hydrilla (at homeowner expense) adjacent to their property for access.

-- Survey giant salvinia coverage as needed to monitor effects of herbicide treatments and salvinia weevil releases.
+- Survey giant salvinia coverage at minimum annually to monitor effects of herbicide treatments and salvinia weevil releases.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program